opendocsg/opendoc-family-justice-courts-practice-directions/Part 13-General Procedure.md

 (4) When an agreement has been reached between the parties on the custody and care of children, access to them, maintenance, division of matrimonial assets or other ancillary matters subsequent to the granting of an interim judgment (“the agreement”), a draft consent order may be prepared for submission to the Court for an order in terms of the agreement.

-(5) The draft consent orders must be signed —
+(5) The draft consent order must be signed —

-> (a) in the case where both parties are represented, by both parties’ counsel; or
+> (a) in the case where any party is represented, by that parties’ counsel; or

-> (b) in the case where any party is unrepresented, by that party personally, except that the signature of that party in person must be witnessed by an advocate and solicitor or a commissioner for oaths not acting for any of the parties in the proceedings.
+> (b) in the case where any party is unrepresented and another is represented, by that represented party personally and subject to the following requirements:

+> >  (i) the signature of that unrepresented party must be witnessed by an advocate and solicitor or a commissioner for oaths not acting for any of the other parties in the proceedings.

+> >  (ii)	the counsel for the represented party or parties shall inform the unrepresented party of his/her right to seek legal advice before the unrepresented party signs the draft consent order.

-> (c) in the case where any party is unrepresented, the following endorsement below shall be inserted immediately below the party’s signature.
+> >  (iii)	the following endorsement shall be inserted immediately below the unrepresented party’s signature.

 > “I acknowledge that I have considered the terms of the agreement and have also been informed of my right to seek independent legal advice.”

-(6) Where one party is unrepresented, counsel for the other party shall inform the unrepresented party of his/her right to seek independent legal advice before signing the draft consent order.
+> (c) in the case where all parties are unrepresented, by the parties personally and their signatures must be witnessed by an advocate and solicitor or a commissioner for oaths.

+(6) [deleted]

 (7) The document name selected for the filing of the draft consent order in the Electronic Filing Service is “Draft Consent Order".